Lawrence Lau

-Lawrence Lau Juen-yee, GBS, JP (劉遵義; born 1944) is a Hong Kong economist and the former Vice-Chancellor of the Chinese University of Hong Kong.
+Lawrence Lau Juen-yee, GBS, JP (劉遵義; born 12 December 1944) is a Hong Kong economist and the former Chancellor of the Chinese University of Hong Kong.
 He was a non-official member of the Executive Council of Hong Kong from 2009 to 2012.
 Before joining CUHK he was an economics professor at Stanford University.

 Personal life

 Lau was born on 12 December 1944 in Zunyi, Guizhou, Republic of China.
 His maternal grandfather was famed calligrapher and Kuomintang leader Yu Youren of Shaanxi Province.
-He received his secondary education from St. Paul's Co-educational College in Hong Kong, his B.S. degree in Physics and Economics, with Great Distinction, from Stanford University in 1964, and his M.A. and Ph.D. degrees in Economics from the University of California, Berkeley in 1966 and 1969 respectively.
+He received his secondary education from St. Paul's Co-educational College in Hong Kong, then attended college in the United States.
+He received a B.S. in physics and economics with high honors from Stanford University in 1964 and an M.A. and a Ph.D. from the University of California, Berkeley, in economics in 1966 and 1969, respectively.
 He joined the faculty of the Department of Economics of Stanford University in 1966 and was promoted to Professor of Economics in 1976.